NattyDuzza/LambdaNotes/03_implementation.md

 ![PrelimRunOutput1](pictures/PrelimRunOutput1.png)

 We can see this has mostly been a success (the cardID is incrementing and everything has been formatted as desired).
 However, notice that the cardID starts at 2 rather than 1, which is just an error due to me forgetting that the FormatInputSQL subroutine adds one to the cardID.
 To fix this I change the value of CardID to 0 in the CardPointer subroutine when it is the first flashcard being added to a cardset.
+For this edit, please see section 3.1.3.3 .